-The Thoracic Surgery Fellowship at Washington University is a two- year ACME-accredited program with that expectation for certification by the American Board of Thoracic Surgery.
+The Thoracic Surgery Fellowship at Washington University is a two-year ACGME-accredited program with the expectation for certification by the American Board of Thoracic Surgery.

-The residency program consists of three basic rotations: adult cardiac surgery, pediatric cardiothoracic surgery and general thoracic surgery.
+The fellowship program consists of three basic rotations: adult cardiac surgery, pediatric cardiothoracic surgery, and general thoracic surgery.

 Trainees can expect to perform at least 350 operations as primary surgeon.
 They can also participate in an extensive ventricular assist device and artificial heart program if so inclined.